http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 Accordingly, the invention resides in a rotor comprising a hub

-supporting a blade, the blade having an axial extent and extending
+supporting a blade, the blade having an axial extent and

-face of substantially corresponding configuration which conform to
+and second face of substantially corresponding configuration

-with the Golden Section.
+in conformity with the Golden Section.

 According to a preferred feature of the invention, the extent of